 Other remains of the ancient city of Emmaus can be seen in the Ayalon "Canada" Park which is a few hundred meters past the entrance.
 They are located in the El-Aqed hill and the "valley of the Springs" in the park.

 Another interesting site is the Latrun Monastery, which is just south of the highway.
 It is also known as the Monastery of Silence, which was founded in 1890 by a group of monks from Trappes (France).
 The Monks here used to avoid talking except for prayers, hence the name.
 It is famous also for its good wine and olive oil, sold at reasonable prices in the local store.
-A charming church is located at the place (shown on the photo on the right).
+A charming church is located at the place.

 This text tells about the meeting between Jesus, after his resurrection, and the two companions, on the road to Emmaus.